solacese/pubsubplusmonitor-docker/README.md

 follow the standard product documentation to begin monitoring your instance of PubSub+.

 ## Receiving Alerts on Slack
-> :note: Please setup your webhook URL _before_ creating the Docker container.
+> :information_source: Please setup your webhook URL _before_ creating the Docker container.

 The basic workflow for receiving alerts in Slack is:
 1. Enable an alert to monitor in PubSub+ Monitor.